anadv11/anadv11.github.io/_books/klent paresse pour tous.md

 status: Finished
 ---

-Just finished reading Paresse pour tous, a fiction book where Klent narrates Emilien Long's presidential campaign in France.
+Paresse pour tous i a fiction book where Klent narrates Emilien Long's presidential campaign in France.
 Emilien, fictional nobel prize winner that reminds us of a few other French economists, sets to defend *the right to laziness in the 21st century* and proposes a three day work week that will end the current productivist framework.
 A reformist approach to utopia

 This book is an excellent summer read because it is well researched and educative but it is still really light.
 It is also a great counter-balance to the increasingly gloomy news we are getting almost everywhere in the world...